 "Oxfam believes that poverty is usually, at its root, about imbalances of power, that change is possible, and that solutions require good ideas, courage and persistence.
 It works.
 There is no better feeling than getting momentum going behind brave people with good ideas and seeing change unfold.”

-As Chief of Staff and Strategy, Ashley leads strategic initiatives and senior team development, and contributes to the Oxfam 2020 vision project.
-She joined Oxfam in 2005 as Media and Advocacy Officer in Ethiopia.
+Ashley joined Oxfam in 2005 as a Media and Advocacy Officer in Ethiopia.
 After Hurricane Katrina, she helped social justice advocates in Mississippi and Louisiana ensure a fair share of recovery resources for their communities.
-Since then, Ashley has become a senior strategic change manager, focusing on organizational development and strategy and recently leading Oxfam America’s 2030 strategy development.
-Her roles have included Special Advisor to the Vice President of Programs, Special Advisor to the Vice President of Programs, and Change Manager for a major reorganization of Oxfam’s program structure.
+Since then, Ashley has become a senior change manager, focusing on organizational development and strategy and recently leading Oxfam America’s 2030 strategy development.
+Her roles have included Chief of Staff, Deputy to the Vice President of Programs, Special Advisor to the Vice President of Policy & Communications, and Change Manager for a major reorganization of Oxfam’s program structure.
 She has also served in previous interim roles as Director of Communications, Director of Food Systems, and Director of Learning Evaluation and Accountability.

-Previously, Ashley spent two years in Madagascar as a Peace Corps volunteer.
-She holds a BA from Yale University and a Masters from the Fletcher School at Tufts University, specializing in development economics and comparative political analysis.
-She recently taught human rights-based approaches to program development at the Fletcher School.
+Ashley spent two years in Madagascar as a Peace Corps volunteer.
+She holds a BA from Yale University, a Masters from the Fletcher School at Tufts University specializing in development economics and comparative political analysis, and an MBA from the Sloan School at MIT.